openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_enrollment.rst

 As long as the course **Enrollment End Date** has not passed, students who have registered and activated user accounts can enroll themselves in ``www.edx.org`` courses, or can enroll in other courses if they know the URL.
-For a more detailed description of this process from a student's point of view, see :ref:`Sample Student Login Guide`.

 Course authors and instructors, however, can enroll students in a course either before or after the students register their user accounts.